16 Stunning Photos of Naturally Pink Animals

 Amazon river dolphins are born gray and become pink with age.
 This happens because as they get older, their skin becomes more translucent which allows the blood to show through giving them a pinkish color.
 When they get excited they might become a brighter shade of pink just like humans faces when they get embarrassed.

 The roseate spoonbill looks like a smaller flamingo with a shorter neck and spoon-like bill, hence its name.
 Just like flamingos, they get their pinkish color because of their diet.
-This is the scientific reason so many animals are black and white.

 There are over 2,000 known species of nudibranch and the come in a variety of vibrant colors.
 They can be found in oceans around the world, but are most commonly found in shallow, tropical waters.
 Now, take a look at the most stunning deep sea sights in the world.